-Harris has spent the majority of his professional career as a nonprofit manager and consultant, as well as a grantmaker at several of the nation’s leading philanthropic organizations.
-Most recently, he has provided leadership, program, resource and strategy development consulting services to nonprofit and philanthropic organizations; and led a regional equity planning initiative in the Omaha-Council Bluffs metropolitan area.
-Previously, Harris was Vice President of Grants and Initiatives at the Iowa West Foundation, Director of Regional Policy & Florida Philanthropy for the John D. & Catherine T. MacArthur Foundation, a Program Officer at the Charles Stewart Mott Foundation, and Executive Director of Jobs for Youth in New York City.
+Most recently, he was Vice President of Grants and Initiatives at the Iowa West Foundation.
+Before joining Iowa West, David was Director of Regional Policy & Florida Philanthropy for the John D. & Catherine T. MacArthur Foundation, a Program Officer at the Charles Stewart Mott Foundation, and Executive Director of Jobs for Youth (NY).
 David also worked at CBS, the Nigerian Television Authority, and Morgan Stanley earlier in his career.